-Late last year I wrote a post called “4 pieces of advice I would give my 40lb heavier self”.
-In that post I shared some wisdom I thought would help someone who is just starting out on his or her weight loss journey.
+A few years ago I wrote a post called “4 pieces of advice I would give my 40lb heavier self”.
+In that post I shared some wisdom I thought would help someone who’s just starting out on his or her weight loss journey.
 It focuses a lot on the mental aspect of weight loss and could help if you struggle wrapping your head around the process.

-Whenever I share that post on FB I get a huge response from all of you.
+Whenever I share that post on FB I get a huge response from readers.
 It amazes me how alike we all are in our journey and struggles.
 Knowing that my experience and words can make a difference for some of you keeps me going.

 Last week, I read that post again and it got me thinking.
 It has been 4+ years since starting on this journey of mine.
 I have lost up to 40lbs but depending on the week or month that number could easily change to 35lbs or 30lbs.
 Keeping the weight off has been more of a process than losing the weight.
 It’s not like you diet for a year, the pounds drop off, and then you can go back to pizza and Starbucks.
 Nope.
 It is a complete lifestyle change that begins with you and one you must stay consistent with.